 How to Apply

-The next round of projects will be listed on this webpage from January 2024.
-If you are interested in applying for a project, please complete the application form, and send it as an attachment to projects@cdrc.ac.uk, along with a copy of your CV.
+If you are interested in applying for a project in 2026 when the project details are available, please complete the application form, and send it as an attachment to projects@cdrc.ac.uk, along with a copy of your CV.
 Both documents should be in PDF format.
 Applications will be forwarded to the industry partners for consideration until all the projects are filled successfully.
+Students may apply for maximum of three projects.
 Any questions about the process or the Scheme can be sent to Richard Arnold.